 Peanut allergy results in significant medical, out-of-pocket, and opportunity costs to payers, parents, and employers.
-We explored the societal impact due to caregiver co-payments and deductibles, special diets, and childcare costs related to peanut allergy, as well as annual opportunity costs due to lower caregiver work productivity.
-These costs were derived from a recent economic and burden of disease study (Table 4.12).
+In a societal perspective analysis, we explored the impact due to caregiver co-payments and deductibles, special diets, and childcare costs related to peanut allergy, as well as annual opportunity costs due to lower caregiver work productivity.
+These costs were derived from a recent economic and burden of disease study (Table 4.12).68